pymupdf/PyMuPDF/docs/pixmap.rst

       .. note:: *(Changed in v1.18.0)* :meth:`Pixmap.save` now also sets dpi from *xres* / *yres* automatically, when saving a PNG image.

+         If Pillow is not installed an ``ImportError`` exception is raised.

    ..  method:: pil_tobytes(*args, **kwargs)

       *(New in v1.17.3)*

       Return an image as a bytes object in the specified format using Pillow.
 For example ``stream = pix.pil_tobytes(format="JPEG", optimize=True)``.
 Also see above.
 For details on other parameters see the Pillow documentation.
+If Pillow is not installed, an ``ImportError`` exception is raised.

       :rtype: bytes